Julius Speech Recognition Engine Settings

 RECOG_EVENT_MODIFY

-Output when the processing of the RECOG_MODIFY message is complete.
+Emitted when processing of a RECOG_MODIFY message is completed.

 RECOG_EVENT_MODIFY|GAIN